Pump: Impulse pump

 Instead of a gas accumulation and releasing cycle, the pressure can be created by burning of hydrocarbons.
 Such combustion driven pumps directly transmit the impulse from a combustion event through the actuation membrane to the pump fluid.
 In order to allow this direct transmission, the pump needs to be almost entirely made of an elastomer (e.g. silicone rubber).
 Hence, the combustion causes the membrane to expand and thereby pumps the fluid out of the adjacent pumping chamber.
 The first combustion-driven soft pump was developed by ETH Zurich.

-Hydraulic ram pumps
+Hydraulic ram pump

 A hydraulic ram is a water pump powered by hydropower.

 It takes in water at relatively low pressure and high flow-rate and outputs water at a higher hydraulic-head and lower flow-rate.
 The device uses the water hammer effect to develop pressure that lifts a portion of the input water that powers the pump to a point higher than where the water started.

 The hydraulic ram is sometimes used in remote areas, where there is both a source of low-head hydropower, and a need for pumping water to a destination higher in elevation than the source.
 In this situation, the ram is often useful, since it requires no outside source of power other than the kinetic energy of flowing water.